hhandika/myte/README.md

 ## Installation

 `myte` is a single executable command line app.
 The executable file will be available in the release [link](https://github.com/hhandika/myte/releases).
-Copy it the folder that registered in your path variable.
+Copy it the folder that is registered in your PATH variable.

 __Comments__: I will update this instruction once the program has complete planned features.